vitalz/wordpress-demo/README.md

 # WordPress demo
+Try WordPress easy with no affect and disaster to your system like new complicated services installed:
-Try WordPress easy: need only Docker installed on local machine.
+need only Docker installed on local machine.

 ### Start services
 ```